 With just 4 ingredients this crumb topping comes together in no time at all and luckily, there’s just enough for all 18 muffins.
 You’ll top each one with a layer of crumbs, just enough to fully cover the tops.

 To me, the topping is definitely the highlight of these banana crumb muffins.

 The Muffin Batter

-The recipe for the banana bread muffins is a really simple one and the batter comes together very quickly and easily.
+This recipe for the banana bread muffins is a really simple one and the batter comes together very quickly and easily.
 You’ll need 3 bananas, preferably freckled and a little brown.

 The second tip is not to overfill or under fill the muffin cups.
 Try your best to fill them only two-thirds of the way.
-Since this recipe yields 18 muffins you really have to be mindful of how much batter you put into each muffin cup to ensure that the batter is distributed evenly and that they all bake evenly.
+Since this recipe yields 18 muffins you really have to be mindful of how much batter you put into each muffin cup to ensure that the batter is equally distributed and that they all bake evenly.